Guidev123/MongoRepoX/README.md

 <h1>MongoRepoX - MongoDB Repository Library</h1>

-<p><strong>MongoRepoX</strong> is a generic MongoDB repository library that simplifies CRUD operations, making it easy to work with MongoDB collections in a flexible and strongly-typed way.</p>
+<p><strong>MongoRepoX</strong>MongoRepoX is a generic MongoDB repository library that simplifies CRUD operations, making it easy to work with MongoDB collections in a flexible and strongly-typed way.
+Additionally, the library supports pagination, making it easier to handle large datasets efficiently.</p>

 <h2>Usage</h2>